EECS481-Official/tutorial/slides/02-Developers/02-images.html.md

     - title: Inaccessible Inline Image exercise
       description: |
         This is an image without alt text.
-Turn on VoiceOver and listen to how it is read.
-Add an `alt` attribute "Facebook logo" to this image to make it accessible and test it again with VoiceOver.
+Turn on VoiceOver/Narrator and listen to how it is read.
+Add an `alt` attribute "Facebook logo" to this image to make it accessible and test it again with VoiceOver/Narrator.
       code: |
         <img
           src="./images/inline-image.png"